 Classified Personnel: Instructional Paraeducators are expected to complete professional development activities along with certified personnel at their work location.
 Unless an employee is granted leave, failure to complete and document required professional development during the academic year will result in a reduction in salary and may be reflected in the employee’s evaluation.
 Board Policies 03.29

+Classified Personnel: The Superintendent shall develop and implement a program for continuing training for selected classified personnel.
+03.29

+District Training

+Procedure 03.19 AP.
+23 may be used to track completion of local and state employee training requirements that apply across the District and maintain a record for the information of the Superintendent and Board.

 Personnel Records